cpwan/RLOR/README.md

 :mag_right: A flexible framework for developing *model*, *algorithm*, *environment*, and *search* for operation research

 ## News
+- 13/04/2023: We release web demo on [Hugging Face 🤗](https://huggingface.co/spaces/cpwan/RLOR-TSP)!
 - 24/03/2023: We release our paper on [arxiv](https://arxiv.org/abs/2303.13117)!
-- 20/03/2023: We release demo and pretrained checkpoints!
+- 20/03/2023: We release jupyter lab demo and pretrained checkpoints!
 - 10/03/2023: We release our codebase!